-Charcoal Lane’s smart service and elegant decor do nothing to suggest nothing “trainee”.
+Charcoal Lane’s smart service and elegant decor do nothing to suggest “trainee”.
 The social enterprise restaurant exists to provide Indigenous and disengaged youth with hospitality training and meaningful work.

 The handsome building was home to the Victorian Aboriginal Health Service until the late ‘90s.
 The once-condemned building’s heavy black doors open onto a crisp black and white dining room punctuated simply by eel trap lighting and art commissioned from Victorian Indigenous artists.